 - Double your soft total because you cannot lose by going bust so that you can make a five-card hand.

-Payouts differ concerning your hands.
-For instance, a 2 to 1 payout is awarded to the player declaring a Pontoon.
-It is initially an ace and a ten.
-It is the most reliable hand in the game, except for the dealer who also has a Pontoon.
+The payouts depend on your hands.
+For example, you get a 2 to 1 payout if you have a Pontoon, which is an ace and a ten.
+This is the best hand in the game unless the dealer also has a Pontoon.

 - Stick to a total of 16 if possible.
 But if you’re holding three or more cards, you can take a chance with a fourth or another card if likely.